aigerabae/rc_pcr_analysis/main.md

 After I'm done wth everything I will save this image to re use for another batch: docker commit gallant_pasteur my-nextflow:latest

+IDK. none of it works. i have to do that again with a fresh brain. see ya next week